lessthen3/GGPO4ALL/README.md

 GGPO originally only supported UDP but now GGPO4ALL supports TCP and UDP!

+#### Dropped support for 32-bit platforms

+GGPO was developed when 32-bit was the predominant bus width CPUs were built around.
+However, these days pretty much any machine built in the last 15 years is 64-bit, so it doesn't really make sense for GGPO4ALL to support it anymore.

 #### Removal of callbacks

 GGPO4ALL functions different from the original GGPO whereas instead of setting and forgetting some obscure function pointers and just letting GGPO rip, I instead elected to just expose functionality for doing the networking directly with functions that allow end-users to implement any custom networking logic they desire.